-His most recent projects include the world premiere of Johannes Maria Staud’s Die Weiden in Vienna, new productions of Shostakovich’s Lady Macbeth of the Mtsensk District in Paris and Enescu’s Œdipe at the 2019 Salzburg Festival, as well as the first French performances of Wolfgang Rihm’s Jakob Lenz at the 2019 Festival d’Aix-en-Provence.
-In autumn 2020 he will conduct a new production of Walter Braunfels’s Die Vögel at the Bavarian State Opera.
+Ingo Metzmacher is a passionate and committed advocate for the music of the 20th and 21st centuries.
+His most recent projects include the world premiere of Johannes Maria Staud’s Die Weiden at the Vienna State Opera, a new production of Shostakovich’s Lady Macbeth of the Mtsensk District at the Paris Opéra, and the French premiere of Wolfgang Rihm’s Jakob Lenz at the Festival d’Aix-en-Provence.
+In 2019 he conducted the Vienna Philharmonic in the first production of Enescu’s Œdipe to be presented at the Salzburg Festival.

-Ingo Metzmacher appears regularly at all the world’s leading opera houses, including the Berlin and Vienna State Operas, the Royal Opera House, Covent Garden, La Scala, Milan, the Teatro Real in Madrid, the Paris Opéra and the Zurich Opera.
-A focus of his work in recent years has been new productions of music theatre works by Luigi Nono, Bernd Alois Zimmermann, Harrison Birtwistle and Wolfgang Rihm at the Salzburg Festival and Wagner’s Der Ring des Nibelungen at the Grand Théâtre de Genève.
-He has given numerous concerts with some of the world’s most distinguished orchestras, including the Berlin and Vienna Philharmonics, the Royal Concertgebouw Orchestra, the Chicago Symphony Orchestra, the Czech Philharmonic, the Russian National Orchestra, the St Petersburg Philharmonic, the Orchestre de Paris and the BBC Symphony Orchestra.
+He is a regular guest at major international opera houses such as the Berlin State Opera, the Vienna State Opera, the Royal Opera House, Covent Garden, La Scala, the Teatro Real in Madrid, the Paris Opéra, and the Zurich Opera House.
+At the Salzburg Festival, he has conducted new productions of music theatre works by Luigi Nono, Bernd Alois Zimmermann, Harrison Birtwistle and Wolfgang Rihm.
+He has also made frequent appearances with leading orchestras: the Berlin Philharmonic, the Vienna Philharmonic, the Concertgebouw Orchestra Amsterdam, the Chicago Symphony Orchestra, the Czech Philharmonic, the Russian National Orchestra, the Saint Petersburg Philharmonic, the Orchestre de Paris and the BBC Symphony Orchestra.